 The ideas embodied in lzip are due to (at least) the following people: Abraham Lempel and Jacob Ziv (for the LZ algorithm), Andrey Markov (for the definition of Markov chains), G.N.N.
-Martin (for the definition of range encoding), Igor Pavlov (for putting all the above together in LZMA), and Julian Seward (for bzip2's CLI and the idea of unzcrash).
+Martin (for the definition of range encoding), Igor Pavlov (for putting all the above together in LZMA), and Julian Seward (for bzip2's CLI).

 Plzip - A multi-threaded compressor using the lzip file format.

-Lunzip - A small decompressor for lzip files written in C.
+Lunzip - A decompressor for lzip files, written in C.

-Lziprecover - A data recovery tool and decompressor for lzip files.
+Lziprecover - A data recovery tool and decompressor for the lzip format.

-Zutils - Replacement for zcat, zdiff, zgrep, etc, that understands bzip2, gzip and lzip formats.
+Zutils - Replacement for zcat, zdiff, zgrep, etc, that understands lzip, bzip2 and gzip formats.

 Pdlzip - A limited, "public domain" C implementation of the lzip data compressor, intended for those who can't distribute GPL licensed Free Software.
 Pdlzip is also able to decompress legacy lzma-alone (.lzma) files.

-Lzd - An educational decompressor for lzip files.
+Lzd - An educational decompressor for the lzip format.